This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The total sum of this is a polished set of malware-hunting tools which go well beyond the basics, but remain easy to use for not-so-technical types.
 Experts might wish there were a few more fine-tuning options, but in general Bitdefender gets the configurability balance right.

-Bitdefender has a great name for protection, and its products regularly top the charts with most of the big independent testing labs.
+Bitdefender has a great name for protection, and its products have regularly topped the charts with most of the big independent testing labs.

-AV-Test's Windows 10 tests for December 2019 highlighted even better detection results, with Bitdefender blocking 100% of test threats.
+AV-Test's Windows 10 Home User tests for July-August 2020 delivered better results, though, with Bitdefender blocking 100% of test threats.

 No individual reviewer can hope to compete with the testing labs for thoroughness, but we were keen to confirm their verdicts by seeing how Bitdefender Antivirus Plus handled a couple of ransomware threats.